kashregister/rrplay/README.md

-music player writte in rust for learning
+music player written in rust (work in progress)